oonap0oo/oonap0oo/README.md

 Coding for fun.

-Wrote first Sinclair BASIC code on a ZX-81 early 1980s.

 Currently learning more about Python.
+Have been exprementing with Tkinter GUI, Numpy, Scipy and Matplotlib.

 Also trying some stuff in GNU Octave.

-Never been a professional coder.
+Even some Python code for a Numworks calculator can be found here.

 <!---
 oonap0oo/oonap0oo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.